BrandonMerry/Adopt-me/notes.md

 -components -
 if a unit of code is a single purpose, make it component if a page is getting too big, make it into smaller components (eg SearchParams) 90 lines is long for a component

+React Query - removes effects in your code, helps mainin minimal code React Query - is great for API request instead of useEffect